Email-Dashboard/Email-Marketing/README.md

 **CRM:**
 * Filter users with advanced search such as tags, previous campaign,campaign status, email open status
 * Import users from csv (any column name will become custom data)
+* Export filtered users to csv and xlsx
 * Add tags, custom data to users
 * Create a campaign from filtered user result